 Monkeypox Vaccine and Treatment

-The vaccine, called JYNNEOS, was licensed by the Food and Drug Administration in 2019 to prevent smallpox or monkeypox disease in adults ages 18 and older, as an alternative to a vaccine called ACAM2000 already in use.
+The two FDA-approved vaccines are called JYNNEOS and ACAM2000, both of which are live virus vaccines.
+JYNNEOS was licensed by the Food and Drug Administration in 2019 to prevent smallpox or monkeypox disease in adults ages 18 and older, as an alternative to ACAM2000, which was already in use.
 (Routine smallpox vaccination in the U.S. was discontinued in 1972 and the disease is considered eradicated.)

 “Smallpox and monkeypox are related and the smallpox vaccine gives us a very strong and lasting immunity against monkeypox,” Roess says.
 “That is very good news (and) there are medications that help with some of the symptoms of monkeypox once a person is infected.”

-Tecovirimat (Tpoxx) is the only antiviral drug currently approved by the Food and Drug Administration to treat monkeypox specifically.
+Tecovirimat (Tpoxx) is the only antiviral drug currently approved by the FDA to treat monkeypox specifically.
 Given as pills or intravenously, tecovirimat is made by SIGA Technologies, a New York-based pharmaceutical company.

 Public Health Implications